-CashBack for Communities is the Scottish Government’s scheme to reinvest the proceeds of crime into programmes which provide activities for young people across Scotland including, but not restricted to, areas of urban and rural deprivation.
+CashBack for Communities is the Scottish Government’s scheme which take fund recovered from the proceeds of crime and invests them into programmes which provide activities for young people across Scotland including, but not restricted to, areas of urban and rural deprivation.

-The referral programme is more structured and sees the CDOs work instead with identified young people referred to them by school guidance staff, youth workers or police.
-These young people are identified as being at risk of becoming NEET (not in education, employment or training) and the programme help them: "learn to play"; "learn to coach"; and build skills, experience and behaviours which can help them stay in or return to education or training.
+The referral programme is more structured and involves the CDOs work with identified young people referred to them by school guidance staff, youth workers or police.
+These young people are identified as being at risk of becoming NEET (not in education, employment or training) and the programme help them "learn to play"; "learn to coach" and build skills, experience and behaviours which can help them stay in or return to education or training.

-Circa 450 sessions will be delivered across the two versions of G4S Street Rugby per annum.
+450 sessions will be delivered across the two versions of Street Rugby per annum.

 Youth Coaching Course

 The CashBack Youth Coaching Course has been developed to provide a stepping stone into coaching and volunteering for young people with limited or no experience.
 The course is flexible to enable CDOs to tailor it to the needs of their group, but is based around the principles of providing a balance of workshop-based and supported practical sessions to help participants build their confidence and experience gradually.
 The course covers the role of the coach, safety, child protection and planning & delivering effective coaching sessions.

 Upon completion of the course participants will be ready to progress through the RugbyReady course and potentially on to the UKCC courses.
 The course has been a valuable first step into coaching for a number of participants who have progressed into Scottish Rugby's modern apprenticeship programme.